ambanum/disinfo.quaidorsay.fr/_pages/en/facebook-ads-library-assessment.md

 Results to a query to the API are paginated, requiring several requests to fetch all the results.
 The response to each query contains a cursor to the next query.
 As the documentation states, this cursor is a random string that points to a specific element in the list of the results.
 This cursor cannot be guessed by the API client.
 Consequently, each request for a given query must be sent after the results of the previous query have been received, preventing parallelization and slowing down downloads.

 This pagination system is brittle when the number of results is high compared to the page size, and when the list of results is mutable.
-The [documentation explicitely states](https://developers.facebook.com/docs/graph-api/using-graph-api/#paging) that a cursor becomes invalid when its associated element is removed from the list.
-We observed that progression though the pages frequently breaks unrecoverably as if the cursor became invalid, at which point going back to the first result page is the only option.
+The [documentation explicitly states](https://developers.facebook.com/docs/graph-api/using-graph-api/#paging) that a cursor becomes invalid when its associated element is removed from the list.
+We observed that progression though the pages frequently breaks irrecoverably as if the cursor became invalid, at which point going back to the first result page is the only option.

 The poor availability of the API, combined with the pagination system that requires numerous requests, makes it hard to download the entirety of the Ads Library for every country and impossible for some.
 The USA, for instance, counts 3.8 million ads and we observed that requests cannot ask for more that 2000 ads each.
 To reach the last page, one has to successfully execute about 1900 requests in order, which we found **impossible to achieve in the two weeks we tried**.
 Furthermore, we observed that such a request takes 11 seconds on average to complete.
 The download is expected to take about 6 hours, independently of the equipment used by the API client since parallelization is impossible.